 Figure 70: Virtual Profiling History – Description Tab

 In Historical mode the Description tab displays the Baseline profile description notes.
-See Figure 70.
 You can edit these notes by clicking in the description area.
 Below the description area, the Virtual Profile and Baseline statistics, and recipes are displayed.
+The PWI for the selected board appears in the bottom-left corner.

 To enable the Password protection feature, go to the Global Preferences screen and select the Password Protection check box.
-See Figure 71.